 When it comes to weight loss, there’s no shortage of activities and equipment you can use to help you reach your ideal weight.
 But with all the options you can choose from, it certainly begs the question—which one actually works?

-Treadmills are staple of any gym for a very good reason: they’re easy to operate and they get the job done.
+Treadmills are a staple of any gym for a very good reason: they’re easy to operate and they get the job done.
 The simple act of walking greatly benefits your whole body, from the lower body muscles it tones and works out, to the improved circulation and cardiac health it promotes with any increased physical activity.

 The treadmill maximizes this exercise, giving you a full body workout with an activity your body already knows very well.
 With the simplicity of the motions required on this machine, the treadmill doesn’t take much concentration to operate, freeing up your mind to focus on other things, like the report you’ve been reviewing, or the series you’ve been watching.
 It’s easy to multitask on the treadmill, which makes this a crowd favorite for many urban gym goers.